1XcoderX1/Basic-web-Scraper/README.md

 # Basic web Scraper
-A repo with some basic web scraping techniques using pyton
+A repo with some basic web scraping techniques using python